-With limits on table service dining as a result of COVID-19, restaurants of all sizes face pressure to strengthen off-premise sales, which has accelerated their focus on takeout, delivery and order-ahead options.
+With limits on table service dining in 2020, restaurants of all sizes faced pressure to strengthen off-premise sales, which in turn accelerated their focus on takeout, delivery and online ordering options.

-While the industry-wide focus on off-premise sales is under a microscope now, it’s a trend that has been a long time coming.
-A 2019 report from the National Restaurant Association found that 80% of foodservice operators highlighted off-premise sales as a major area of focus and it’s not surprising why that is.
-Here’s a quick snapshot:
+While the industry-wide focus on off-premise sales grew substantially in 2020, it’s a trend that has been a long time coming.
+A 2019 report from the National Restaurant Association found that 80% of foodservice operators highlighted off-premise sales as a major area of focus.

-Off-premise sales are clearly trending upwards, but lofty service fees and the fear of increased operational complexity is still a concern for many operators looking to move into that market.
+Off-premise sales are now a regular component to many restaurants’ offerings, but lofty service fees and the fear of increased operational complexity is a normal concern for many operators looking to move into that market.

-Those pain-points have birthed an entirely new method of off-premise food service: Ghost kitchens.
+Those pain points have created an entirely new method of off-premise food service: Ghost kitchens.

 - What is a ghost kitchen?